chsfleury/kissES/README.md

 # kissES
-Keep It Sweet and Simple Elasticsearch
+Keep It Sweet and Simple Elasticsearch ORM